-FEEDING AND GRAZING: The diet for organic livestock needs to be completely organic, meaning that it can't contain growth promotants of any kind, antibiotics, genetically modified feeds or ingredients (GMOs), or slaughter by-products from mammals or birds.
+FEEDING AND GRAZING: The diet for organic livestock needs to be completely organic, meaning that it can't contain growth promotants of any kind, antibiotics, genetically modified feeds or ingredients (GMOs), or slaughter byproducts from mammals or birds.
 During the grazing season, organic ruminant livestock must get at least 30% of their diet from grazing on organic pasture.

-LIVING CONDITIONS: In organic production, the animals' stage of life, the climate, and the environment need to be taken into consideration when providing year-round access to the outdoors.
+stage of life, the climate, and the environment need to be taken into consideration when providing year-round access to the outdoors.
 The outdoor environment must include shade, shelter, exercise areas, fresh air, clean water for drinking, and direct sunlight.
 Continuous total confinement of any animal indoors is prohibited.
 Yards, feeding pads, and feedlots may only be used to provide ruminants with access to the outdoors during the non-grazing season or for supplemental feeding during the grazing season.